petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay.md

 ![The Fragment Editor allows developers to create custom fragments by adding HTML and if needed CSS, JavaScript and Freemarker.](./extending-liferay/images/03.png)

-Further to this, developers can create new fragments from scratch, through the editor within the UI, or via a CLI tool.
+In addition to this, developers can create new fragments from scratch, through the editor within the UI, or via a CLI tool.
 Developers use a combination of HTML and optionally CSS, JavaScript and Freemarker to build new fragments to serve almost any purpose.

 See: [Developing Page Fragments](https://learn.liferay.com/web/guest/w/dxp/site-building/developer-guide/developing-page-fragments)